istio/istio.io/content/en/docs/tasks/observability/metrics/secure-metrics/index.md

 Prometheus must present a valid certificate trusted by the mesh CA when scraping the secure ports.
 The simplest way to provision those credentials is to inject an Istio sidecar into the Prometheus pod and use `OUTPUT_CERTS` to write the workload certificate to a shared volume.

-The `prometheus-secure-metrics` sample (`samples/addons/extras/prometheus-secure-metrics.yaml`) is a standalone replacement for `samples/addons/prometheus.yaml` with sidecar injection, certificate export, and the mTLS scrape jobs pre-configured.
+The `prometheus-secure-metrics` sample (`samples/addons/extras/prometheus-secure-metrics.yaml`) is a standalone replacement for `samples/addons/prometheus.yaml` with sidecar injection, certificate export, and the mTLS scrape jobs preconfigured.

-1. Deploy Prometheus with mTLS scraping pre-configured:
+1. Deploy Prometheus with mTLS scraping preconfigured:

     {{< text bash >}}
     $ kubectl apply -n istio-system -f @samples/addons/extras/prometheus-secure-metrics.yaml@